GovTech-CSG/govtech-csg-xcg-dangerousrequests/README.md

 There are a few test methods within the test suite that make HTTP requests over the internet.
 These are non-ideal from an automated testing perspective as they can fail intermittently due to issues such as network error.

 Until these are replaced with better means of testing, developers can choose to skip those tests by dropping `DANGEROUS_REQUESTS_RUN_FLAKY_TESTS=true` from the command given above.
+These tests will not run in the CI by default.

 ## Running pre-commit hooks